jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/sastisfying-app-security/index.md

 subtitle: An introduction to SAST
 tags: security, testing
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620331073/blog/sastisfying-app-security/cover_pbcyaf.webp
-alt: Photo by NESA by Makers on Unsplash
+alt: Photo by Lagos Techie on Unsplash
 description: This blog post is an introduction to SAST.
 We share the concept, how SAST works, its types, history, and some of the benefits of implementing it in projects.
 keywords: SAST, SDLC, Code, Automated Test, Manual Test, Vulnerabilities, Ethical Hacking, Pentesting
 author: Kevin Cardona
 writer: kzccardona
 name: Kevin Cardona